SquidDev/urn/reference/cli.md

 ---

 # The Urn command line interface
+{:.no_toc}

-The Urn command line interface, or CLI is used to compile and run Urn programs, as well as providing useful utilites such as native library generation and the REPL.
+The Urn command line interface, or CLI is used to compile and run Urn programs, as well as providing useful utilities such as native library generation and the REPL.

 The CLI can be started by executing `tacky/cli.lua` on the command line, (or `lua tacky/cli.lua` if you do not wish to use Lua 5.3).
 By default this will start the REPL.
 In order to get more options about the CLI, you can run it using the `--help` flag.
 This will detail the various options that the CLI provides.

+* TOC
+{:toc}

 ## General purpose arguments
 Urn has a series of general arguments which can be useful in debugging situations.